cycomachead/fa19-moocbase/hw0-README.md

 Instead, you will store your files in your own computer's "local" drive, and *mount* a directory from your local drive within Docker.
 Mounted volumes in Docker exist outside the Docker container, and hence are not reset when Docker exits.

-You can think of this as: a directory exists on your hard drive, with your CS186 code.
+You can think of this as: a directory exists on your hard drive, with your CS 186 code.
 On your computer, perhaps this is located at `/Users/pusheen/Desktop/cs186` - in other words, on your computer, the path `/Users/pusheen/Desktop/cs186` points to the directory.
 Inside your containter,